Shop Local Gift Guide: West Michigan

 There is no shortage of fun finds for your littles at Tweed.
 I have found the most unique, lovely items there, which makes gift-giving a breeze.

-TIP: If you prefer to shop from a distance, you can head to their website and do delivery or curbside pick-up.
+TIP: If you prefer to shop online, you can head to their website and do delivery or curbside pick-up.

 Hopscotch Children’s Store – Grand Rapids